Harry S. Truman Presidential Library and Museum

 The papers of Eric Fowler contain a copy of a letter Benjamin Franklin Wallace wrote to John Parker from Jefferson City, Missouri, on December 22, 1852.
 The letter discusses the prospects of bills in the Missouri legislature aimed at promoting construction of the Pacific Railroad in western Missouri through loans and land grants.
 Benjamin Franklin Wallace was the grandfather of Bess Wallace Truman.
 The collection also includes Mr. Fowler’s transcription of the handwritten letter.

-The rest of the collection consists of two school registers from Independence, Missouri, documenting attendance and grades for students during the period from 1888 to 1897.
+The collection also contains two school registers from Independence, Missouri, documenting attendance and grades for students during the period from 1888 to 1897.
 The records apparently were kept by Nannie Wallace, a teacher at Ott School in Independence, who was the sixth-grade teacher of Harry S. Truman and his future wife, Bess Wallace.
 One of the registers records the attendance of Harry and Bess for the period from September 1896 to January 1897.
 (Harry was twelve in 1896, while Bess was a year younger.)
 The register does not record their grades.

-Related materials at the Truman Library include the records of the Independence (Missouri) School District, which include the grades and attendance records of Harry S. Truman in the first and second grades.
+Related materials at the Truman Library include the records of the Independence (Missouri) School District, which include the grades and attendance records of Harry S. Truman in the first and second grades, the Bess Truman Papers and the Bess Truman Collection.

 [ Top of the page | Administrative Information | Biographical Sketch | Collection Description | Series Descriptions | Folder Title List ]